GintasS/Quiz/README.md

 <h3> Game about answering the questions and being the smartest human being on the planet.</h3><br>

 Total question count - <strong>100</strong>.<br><br>

-Pictures are not mine, they've been taken from the internet.<br>
+Background Pictures are not mine, they've been taken from the internet.<br>
+Background Pictures are not included in this repository due to size.

 Subjects:<br><br>
 <strong>